tjintranet/Hachette-PBS/README.md

 # POD Order Processing Tool

 A web-based application that processes Excel files containing order information and converts them into a standardized CSV format for POD processing.
+Uploading the PBS file to the Hachette SFTP will force the download of the invoice and packing documents.

 ## Features